ttych/fluent-plugin-ssl-check/README.md

 Options are:
 * tag: Tag to emit events on
-* host: host of the service to check
-* port: port of the service to check
+* hosts: list of <host>:<port> to check
 * interval: check every X seconds
 * ca_path: directory that contains CA files
 * ca_file: specify a CA file directly

+If no port is specified with host, default port is 443.

 ## Installation